What is an On-site Sewerage Facility?

 The Queensland Plumbing and Wastewater Code sets out the technical requirements for sustainable management, site and soil evaluation, design, installation and operation for on-site sewerage facilities.

-This code is to be read in conjunction with AS/NZS 1547 2000, which includes information relating to on-site domestic wastewater management.
+This code is to be read in conjunction with AS/NZS 1547 2012, which includes information relating to on-site domestic wastewater management.
+For more information refer to Building Codes Queensland On-site sewerage facility requirements (PDF 3.5MB).

 One of the important aspects of the Queensland Plumbing and Wastewater Code is the requirement for a thorough site and soil evaluation to be undertaken as part of the process of obtaining Council approval for effluent disposal within the property.